georgezzeng/Articles/2024-05-21-path-facility.md

 transitioning workflows to run within HTCondor.

 “As our ambition grew, we were looking out for a larger system, PATh came as a blessing,” Chakraborty reflected.
-“The ultimate satisfaction is to get some new understanding and learning of the science we are working on,” he reflected.
-“We hope that this will be one of our first major achievements using the PATh Facility.”
+“The ultimate satisfaction is to get some new understanding and learning of the science we are working on.
+We hope that this will be one of our first major achievements using the PATh Facility.”

 <figure class="figure float-end" style="margin-left: 1em">